The ouroboros is a curious symbol.

 It’s the interconnected core of so many belief systems.

-The serpent also represents the endless birth/death cycle- as it does in so many belief systems.
+The serpent also represents the endless birth/end cycle- as it does in so many belief systems.

 Gnosticism is an umbrella term that deals with ancient belief systems of a similar ilk.